KWB-R/fakin/content/project/dwc/index.md

 date = 2018-10-17T22:09:12+01:00
 draft = false

-authors = ["caradot", "sonnenberg"]
+authors = ["caradot", "sprenger", "sonnenberg"]

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["project-proposal", "budget", "excel-template", "automated-reporting"]
+tags = ["project-proposal", "budget", "excel-template", "automated-reporting", "data-management-plan"]

 # Project summary to display on homepage.
 summary = "Proposal Phase: How to best collect budgets from multiple project partners?"